matheo-lm/beep/README.md

-# development name: beep
+# Development Name: beep
-## project name: hermes
+## Project Name: hermes
-#### to provide a centralized, near real time source of cybersecurity news and incidents
+#### To provide a centralized, near real-time source of cybersecurity news and incidents

-### functionality:
+### Functionality:
-1. collect cyber security news from reliable sources, parse them, and present then in a readable format.
+1. Collect cybersecurity news from reliable sources, parse them, and present them in a readable format.

-2. keep a record of all the news since inception.
+2. Keep a record of all the news since inception.

-### todo
+### TODO:
-3. provide a friendly mobile and web interface.
+3. Provide a friendly mobile and web interface.

-4. allow users to subscribe to a daily, hourly, or weekly digest.
+4. Allow users to subscribe to a daily, hourly, or weekly digest.

-5. deduplicate news.
+5. Deduplicate news.

-6. add two more sources
+6. Add two more sources.

-7. enable filtering by source date
+7. Enable filtering by source date.

-8. extract tags and
+8. Extract tags and categorize news.